Holy Rollers (band): History

 Fabuley was released in 1991 and was co-produced by Ian MacKaye (of Fugazi and Minor Threat) and Don Zientara.
 The Washington Post described Fabuley as "questing and unsatisfied, as always, and a little more tuneful and produced than in the past," before praising the group's vocals and "layered harmonies."
 Noisey's retrospective review of Fabuley remarked that, "[w]ith their three-part vocal harmonies, strident politics and more experimental approach to songs, Holy Rollers were perhaps one of the more overlooked bands on Dischord."

 Following the release of Fabuley, Micozzi left Holy Rollers and moved to San Francisco, joining the influential queercore band Tribe 8.

 Micozzi was replaced by Ed Trask, a drummer from Richmond, Virginia.
 Trask's friend Chris Maynard Bopst joined the band shortly after as a bassist and Aronstamn shifted to second guitar.
 The group's eponymous third album was released by Dischord in 1993 and was described by The Washington Post as "a testament to post-hardcore-punk's ability to open itself up without losing its original intensity."
 In a critical review, Trouser Press remarked that the "material and craftsmanship are strong" on Holy Rollers, "but the band seems to have narrowed its vision, opting to stick with tried and true D.C. rock variations while cutting back on the vocal intricacy and the thematic diversity of individual songs."
 The Washington City Paper gave Holy Rollers a favorable review, calling the album "something of a new beginning" and noting the band "have a new versatility and show themselves unafraid to use it."

 Trask and Bopst departed the band by the end of 1994, replaced by bassist Dana Wachs and drummer Jerry Busher.
 Holy Rollers disbanded in 1995 after six years of performing and releasing music.

 During its existence, the group played numerous benefit concerts for various charities and causes, such as the D.C. branch of ACT UP, the American Friends Service Committee, the Washington Peace Center, the Whitman-Walker Clinic, and others.
 Most of the benefit concerts the band took part in were organized by Positive Force DC, with Micozzi noting in a 1989 interview that Holy Rollers "like to work hand in hand with them completely.
 They've helped us a lot with our first shows.
 Big shows where they gave us a chance to be involved.
 It's a community."

+Holy Rollers reunited in 2025 to perform at Positive Force DC's 40th anniversary festival at St. Stephen's Church in Washington, D.C.
+The reunion continued into 2026, with a July concert announced at the Black Cat in Washington, D.C.
+The reunion lineup included Aronstamn, Lambiotte, Trask, and bassist Graham McCulloch (formerly of Negative Approach).